jingboUnicom/test/content/collections/pages/home.md

     image_2:
       - content/Group-202204121502.png
     title: |-
-      Build
+      Build Your
       Resume
     content: |-
-      Find sample resumes and templates, and get expert tips and advice on how to create the perfect resume.
+      At Regeine we are here to support you on your job seeker journey.
+      Our expert consultants are available to offer tips and tricks into building the perfect CV and cover letter.
     link: 'entry::ab0693b0-b025-44fa-ac12-20059a85b1cf'
   -
     image_1: